 ABOUT GOOD SAMARITAN MEDICAL CENTER — NORCAP LODGE

-Operated by the Good Samaritan Medical Center, a full-service Catholic hospital in nearby Brockton, Mass., NORCAP Lodge is a freestanding unit that offers medical detox, residential treatment, and intensive outpatient (IOP) services for adults struggling with substance use disorder.
+Operated by the Good Samaritan Medical Center, a full-service Catholic hospital in nearby Brockton, Mass., NORCAP Lodge is a freestanding unit that is one of 161 treatment centers in the state to offer residential treatment and intensive outpatient (IOP) services for adults struggling with substance use disorder.
+Additionally, it is one of only 11 state-wide medical detox centeres.
 The lodge is located in a wooded setting off I-95, two miles south of Foxboro town center and 30 miles southwest of Boston.